Xed-Editor/Xed-Editor/README.md

 # Xed Editor

-Xed Editor is a VsCode like code editor for android devices
+Xed Editor is a text and code editor for android devices

 ## Features
 - [x] Basic text editing